 What muscles does mermaid pose work?

 Mermaid pose primarily stretches the hip flexors (psoas, iliacus), quadriceps, piriformis, and external rotators of the front hip.
 Secondary areas include the chest, shoulders, lats, side body, and lower back.
-It's one of the deepest combined hip opener and backbend shapes in yoga, which is why it targets so many muscle groups in a single hold.
+It is one of the deepest combined hip opener and backbend shapes in yoga, which is why it targets so many muscle groups in a single hold.
+The core, deep hip stabilizers, and breath work isometrically to keep the pose stable.

 Is mermaid pose hard for beginners?

 Mermaid pose is considered an expert-level pose because it combines a deep hip opener, a quad stretch, and a backbend with a shoulder bind all at once.
 Most beginners are not ready for the full expression.
-Start with half pigeon for several weeks to open the front hip, then add the quad stretch, and only try the bind once you can catch the foot comfortably.
+Start with half pigeon for several weeks to open the front hip, then add the back leg bend without the bind, and only try the bind once you can catch the foot comfortably with the hips fully square.

 How do I get into the mermaid bind?

-Bend your back knee in half pigeon and reach your same-side arm back.
+To get into the mermaid bind, bend your back knee in half pigeon and reach your same-side arm back.
 Hook the top of the back foot into the crook of your elbow with the sole facing up.
 Then sweep the opposite arm overhead, bend it, and clasp your hands behind your head.
 If the clasp feels far away, use a yoga strap between your hands until your shoulders open up over time.
+Most practitioners use a strap for months or longer before the natural clasp.

 What is the difference between mermaid pose and pigeon pose?